tfa7/Angular-Pokemon/README.md

 # Angular Pokémon

-This is a demonstration project using Angular and <a href="https://pokeapi.co/" target="_blank">Poke Api</a>
+This is a very basic demonstration project, displaying a few of the many powerful features Angular has to offer.

 ## Requirments
-Get an application connecting to Poke Api, and make the application desktop and mobile friendly.
+Get an application connecting to <a href="https://pokeapi.co/" target="_blank">Poke Api</a>, and make the application desktop and mobile friendly.

 ## Live Demo